 This is going to help you get more replies to your outbound email campaigns, as well as being a positive signal to email service providers.
 They’ll know you’re not copy-pasting your template and are sending real, high-quality emails with a unique message for each recipient.

-In QuickMail, you can use Attributes to personalize your outreach, even at scale.
+In QuickMail, you can use Attributes to personalize your outreach, even at a high volume of sends.

 When someone receives your personalized email, they’ll know you’ve spent time researching them and will be more willing to have a conversation with you.

-If you want to get started with a powerful and cost-effective tool, use MailFlow's Auto Warmer.
-It’s free to use, and within 1-2 weeks your sender reputation will be clearly improving.
+If you want to get started with a powerful and cost-effective tool, use Mailflow.
+It’s completely free for QuickMail users, and within 1-2 weeks your sender reputation will be improving.
+There’s a native integration with QuickMail’s cold email platform, so it’s quick to go between the two to review your deliverability stats.

 Leave it running in the background, even after you’ve started to send your campaigns, and you’ll be confident knowing that your emails are always going to be seen by your prospects.